akashbhadouria/rick-morty-graphql/README.md

   ```

 So now you have got a basic idea regarding GraphQL API.
-Now we will understand how our GraphQL server interacts with our Client side application, where our client side application is a React.js App.
+Now we will understand how our GraphQL server interacts with our Client-side application, where our client-side application is a React.js App.

-To create our Application, we will be using [Rick and Morty API](https://rickandmortyapi.com/graphql) open source GraphQL API.
+To create our Application, we will be using [Rick and Morty API](https://rickandmortyapi.com/graphql) open-source GraphQL API.

-We will be using React.js for developing our Client side application, to learn more about React.js, you can visit [official React docs](https://react.dev/).
+We will be using React.js for developing our Client-side application, to learn more about React.js, you can visit [official React docs](https://react.dev/).

 ### **Connecting a GraphQL server to a React.js Application**